-It was just a simple poem written by a village priest, but when the church organist composed a melody for it, “Silent Night” became a song that would touch the world.
+It was just a simple poem written by a village priest.
+However, when the church organist composed a melody for it, “Silent Night” became a song that would touch the world.

-The priest, Josef Mohr, and church organist Franz Gruber wanted to give a song of hope to their small congregation in the village of Oberndorf bei Salzburg in Austria.
+The priest, Josef Mohr, and church organist Franz Gruber wanted to give a song of hope to their small congregation in the village of Oberndorf bei Salzburg, Austria.

-Traveling singers heard the carol and later performed it at trade fairs in around Christmas in Germany, and then brought it to the court of the King of Prussia, where the Royal Court’s Director of Music requested a copy of the song.
+Traveling singers heard the carol and later performed it at trade fairs around Christmas in Germany.
+It was then brought to the courts of the King of Prussia, where the Royal Court’s Director of Music requested a copy of the song.

 Despite its humble beginnings, the song went on to become one of the best-known Christmas carols in the world.